adityam/filter/README.md

     - The external files are called `\jobname-temp-<filter>*` instead of `\jobname-externalfilter-<filter>*`.
 As a result, these files are deleted by `context --purge`.
+- **2011.03.06**
+    - Complete rewrite of internal macro names.
+The internal macros are now named `\modulename::command_name`.
+This is an experiment to see if this style works better than the traditional naming convention in TeX.